 3 successful music release strategies

-The rise of the playlist means DIY musicians and independent record labels should develop new release strategies in order to stay relevant and profitable in the current market.
+The rise of the playlists means DIY musicians and independent record labels should develop new release strategies in order to stay relevant and profitable in the current market.
 To help, we sat down with our Artist and Label Managers to find out how they approach the modern release calendar.
 The results are three proven strategies to maximize the power, profitability, and visibility of each release.

 "Releasing two singles plus an EP has become one of the new standards in the music industry,” explains Susann Weinelt, Head of Product-Marketing, former Manager for North America, Australia, and German-speaking countries.
 “It gives you three opportunities to pitch your songs to playlists and media.
 It also allows you to really focus on a few tracks that have the potential to be real hits.
 I call this the EP Builder."

 Although the digital world moves at lightning speed, the print newscycle still has a long lead time.
 In fact, most magazines have a 3-month lead time.
 That means you need to send your larger releases like EPs and albums 3 months before the release.
 This also gives you three chances to have your music on a playlist.
 In the first month, send your EP, artwork, and press release to print publications.
 At the same time, release the first single.
-In month two, follow up with the print publications, include any playlists or press you received off the first single.
+In month two, follow up with the print publications, including any playlists or press you received off the first single.
 In the third month, release the EP and claim your throne.

 As mentioned above, the more frequently you release content on Spotify, the more chances you have to shine.
 For artists who aren’t ready to release an album or an EP, we recommend releasing a single a month to stay top of mind.
 This gives you a chance to hone your craft and find out what works with your audience.
 It also gives you a chance each month to submit a track for playlist consideration.
 An alternate version of this strategy is to release a single every two weeks.